 24 Hour Interval: Check all internal components.
-Inspect belt alignment and tension.
+On belt drive unit only, inspect belt alignment and tension.
 Adjust and tighten as necessary.

 Maintenance

 Disconnect and secure to the "off" position all electrical power to the fan prior to inspection or servicing.
 Failure to comply with this safety precaution could result in serious injury or death.